graphql/graphql.github.io/site/docs/Learn-Schema.md

 }
 ```

-Learn more about this in the [conditional fragments](XXX) section in the query guide.
+Learn more about this in the [inline fragments](XXX) section in the query guide.

 ### Union types